-The elementary child has an enthusiasm for learning as well as much curiosity.
+The elementary child has an enthusiasm for learning as well as a lot of curiosity.
 The elementary child begins to move from concrete to abstract thinking.
-The Montessori curriculum integrates language, literature, mathematics, history, geography and science.
-The elementary teacher prepares the environment with this in mind, and offers an interdisciplinary approach.
-Children see connections and develop creative and critical thinking skills.
+The Montessori curriculum integrates language, literature, mathematics, history, geography, and science.
+The elementary teacher prepares the environment with this in mind and offers an interdisciplinary approach.
+Children see connections and develop creative and critical-thinking skills.
 A collaborative, academic approach instills concepts of responsibility, independence, and the sense of belonging to a group.

-Shrewsbury Montessori School students are assessed both academically and socially through classroom observations, a collection of the child’s work, informal and formal (TerraNova) assessment that is given to Third through Sixth Year students annually.
-Student progress is shared with parents through Parent Conferences, Progress Reports, and as needed or requested throughout the year.
+Shrewsbury Montessori School students are assessed both academically and socially through classroom observations, a collection of the child’s work, informal and formal assessment including annual standardized testing in grades 4-6.
+Student progress is shared with parents through parent conferences, progress reports, and as needed or requested throughout the year.

 Elementary students develop daily work plans and choose the order of their daily work.
-This deep respect for the needs of the child to order his and her own day aids the development of internally motivated young people.
-Confident, engaged learners grow to be leaders in the classroom, and the world beyond Shrewsbury Montessori School.
+This deep respect for the needs of the child to order their own day aids the development of internally motivated young people.
+Confident, engaged learners grow to be leaders in the classroom and the world beyond Shrewsbury Montessori School.